Algomancer/VCReg/README.md

 `flag = demean_undo` Idea to enable this to slot in to pretrained models.
 Untested.

-`/loss.py` VICReg loss, for applying this regularization to an output represenation.
+`/loss.py` VICReg loss, for applying this regularization to an output representation.

 ![vis](https://github.com/Algomancer/VCReg/assets/13579432/12ddbf72-94ce-4dbb-ba88-6fb925ce9e72)